 \end{enumerate} Furthermore, this extension is unique up to a unique isomorphism. \end{theo}

-\begin{rem} \begin{itemize} \item For every real $G$-variety, we have an equivariant isomorphism $H_n({}^G\!\mathcal{W} C_*(X)) \cong H_n(X)$ for all $n \in \mathbb{Z}$. \item The weight filtration and spectral sequence are equipped with the action of $G$ induced from the $G$-action on the weight complex. \item McCrory and Parusi\'nski's geometric/Nash-constructible filtration on real algebraic varieties (\cite{MCP} sections 2 and 3), equipped with the action of $G$ induced by functoriality, realizes the weight complex with action. \item If $X$ is a compact nonsingular $G$-variety, ${}^G\!\mathcal{W} C_*(X)$ is isomorphic to $F^{can} C_*(X)$ in $H \circ \mathcal{C}^G$, and it goes the same for all the realizations of the weight complex with action, in particular for the geometric/Nash-constructible filtration with action. \end{itemize}
+\begin{rem} \begin{itemize} \item For every real algebraic $G$-variety $X$, we have an equivariant isomorphism $H_n({}^G\!\mathcal{W} C_*(X)) \cong H_n(X)$ for all $n \in \mathbb{Z}$. \item The weight filtration and the weight spectral sequence are equipped with the action of $G$ induced by the $G$-action on the weight complex. \item McCrory and Parusi\'nski's geometric/Nash-constructible filtration on real algebraic varieties (\cite{MCP} sections 2 and 3), equipped with the action of $G$ induced by functoriality, realizes the weight complex with action. \item If $X$ is a compact nonsingular $G$-variety, ${}^G\!\mathcal{W} C_*(X)$ is isomorphic to $F^{can} C_*(X)$ in $H o \, \mathcal{C}^G$, and the same goes for all the realizations of the weight complex with action, in particular for the geometric/Nash-constructible filtration with action. \end{itemize}

 \end{rem}

 For more details about the weight complex with action, we refer to \cite{Pri-CA} section 3. \\